Information for the Small Businessperson Considering Selling Securities (as of February 15, 2020)

 Restricted securities are securities which cannot be sold freely into the public market.
 However, this does not mean that restricted securities may not be sold under any circumstances whatsoever.
 Restricted securities may be sold in what are commonly known as “negotiated transactions” to sophisticated investors who are willing to accept the securities as restricted securities.
 Although such transactions should be made only with the advice and assistance of a securities lawyer, negotiated transactions can usually be successfully accomplished.

 Rule 144 is the “safe harbor” exemption for resales of restricted securities related to Section 4(a)(1) (see above).
-Pursuant to Rule 144, if restricted securities have been held for six (6) months, if there is a public market in the securities, a person who is an “affiliate” of the issuer (see below) may sell up to 5,000 shares or $50,000, whichever is greater, of the outstanding shares of the issuer into the market in any three-month period by complying with the conditions of Rule 144.
-In addition to (i) 5000 shares or $50,000 requirement, and (ii) the three-month requirement, Rule 144 requires that there must be (iii) current information available concerning the issuer at the time of the sale, (iv) in most instances, a Form 144 must be filed with the SEC, (v) there can be no solicitation of the order to buy, and (vi) the transaction must be handled as a broker’s transaction or directly with a market maker.
+Pursuant to Rule 144, if restricted securities have been held for six (6) months, if there has been a "public market" in the securities of at least ninety (90) days before the proposed sake, (note that there are slightly different rules for issuers who are "reporting" and who are not "reporting"), a person who is an “affiliate” of the issuer (or was within the ninety (90) days before the proposed sale) (see below) may sell up to a certain percentage of the outstanding shares of the issuer into the market in any three-month period by complying with the conditions of Rule 144.
+In addition to (i) the volume requirement, and (ii) the three-month requirements, Rule 144 requires that there must be (iii) current information available concerning the issuer at the time of the sale, (iv) in most instances, a Form 144 must be filed with the SEC, (v) there can be no solicitation of the order to buy, and (vi) the transaction must be handled as a broker’s transaction or directly with a market maker.
 Thus, if a company goes public after securities are received in a Rule 506 transaction, a Rule 504 transaction or a nonpublic offering transaction, the securities which originally were restricted securities normally may be sold after six (6) months into the public market under Rule 144.

 Under Rule 144, owners of shares of non reporting issuers who have held their shares for less than twelve (12) months may not resell their securities.
 Thereafter non-affiliates are permitted unlimited resales, but affiliates must sell in compliance with the volume limitations of Rule 144.